Skip to content

 Great podcasts

-Here’s a couple of great listens to get a new perspective on… climate change caused forced migration; and some new takes on tackling climate adaptation.
+Here’s a couple of great listens to get a new perspective on… climate change forced migration; and some new takes on tackling climate adaptation.

 People moving away from places affected by extreme heat, wildfires, and sea level rise… Abrahm Lustgarten, interviewed for the Climate Now podcast, says millions of people will be displaced by climate change in the next 30 years (hundreds of thousand have/are being displaced currently).